mechunderlyingbehavior/locomotion/README.md

 The package accepts csv and tsv files.
 However, because it distinguishes between tsv and csv by doing a simple check to see if tabs or commas are present in the first (header) line, make sure to avoid using both delimiters in the header of your data file.
-If your data must use both, you will need to edit the `getRawData` function in `animal.py`.
+If your data must use both, you will need to edit the `get_raw_data` function in `animal.py`.

 ### Header Format